Holnicote Estate: Acland family

 Elizabeth Dyke married Sir Thomas Dyke Acland, 7th Baronet (1722–1785) of Killerton in Devon and Petherton Park in Somerset in 1745.
 A prominent member of the West Country gentry, Acland was a famous staghunter who used his wife's Exmoor estates of Holnicote and Pixton as his hunting seats.
 He built kennels for the North Devon Staghounds and kept his own pack of dogs.
 He became forester or ranger of Exmoor under grant from the Crown, a title for the king's chief officer of the royal forest.
-According to the Victorian author, Charle Palk Collyns, he "hunted the country in almost princely style.
+According to the Victorian author, Charles Palk Collyns, he "hunted the country in almost princely style.
 Respected and beloved by all the countryside, he was solicited at the same time to allow himself to be returned as member of Parliament for the counties of Devon and Somerset.
 He preferred, however, the duties and pleasures of life in the country, where he bore without abuse the grand old name of gentleman".
 Although he had three of his own kennels, he had a further method of keeping hounds at Holnicote, Jury and Highercombe, whereby he made the keeping of one hound a term a stipulation of many of the tenancies he granted.
 In his manor of Bossington (near Holnicote) alone an estate survey of 1746–1747 lists twelve tenements let, either by Acland or Dyke, with the requirement to keep a hound.